-9. Background
+10. Background

-- 9.1 The guidelines issued by the Reserve Bank of India on restructuring of advances (other than those restructured under a separate set of guidelines issued by the Rural Planning and Credit Department (RPCD) of the RBI on restructuring of advances on account of natural calamities) are divided into the following four categories: - (i) Guidelines on restructuring of advances extended to industrial units. - (ii) Guidelines on restructuring of advances extended to industrial units under the Corporate Debt Restructuring (CDR) Mechanism - (iii) Guidelines on restructuring of advances extended to Small and Medium Enterprises (SME) - (iv) Guidelines on restructuring of all other advances.
+- The guidelines issued by the Reserve Bank of India on restructuring of advances (other than those restructured under a separate set of guidelines issued by the Rural Planning and Credit Department (RPCD) of the RBI on restructuring of advances on account of natural calamities) are divided into the following four categories: - (i) Guidelines on restructuring of advances extended to industrial units. - (ii) Guidelines on restructuring of advances extended to industrial units under the Corporate Debt Restructuring (CDR) Mechanism - (iii) Guidelines on restructuring of advances extended to Small and Medium Enterprises (SME) - (iv) Guidelines on restructuring of all other advances.

-In these four sets of guidelines on restructuring of advances, the differentiation has been broadly made based on whether a borrower is engaged in an industrial activity or a non-industrial activity.
-In addition an elaborate institutional mechanism has been laid down for accounts restructured under CDR Mechanism.
-The major difference in the prudential regulations lies in the stipulation that subject to certain conditions, the accounts of borrowers engaged in industrial activities (under CDR Mechanism, SME Debt Restructuring Mechanism and outside these mechanisms) continue to be classified in the existing asset classification category upon restructuring.
-This benefit of retention of asset classification on restructuring is not available to the accounts of borrowers engaged in non-industrial activities except to SME borrowers.
-Another difference is that the prudential regulations covering the CDR Mechanism and restructuring of advances extended to SMEs are more detailed and comprehensive than that covering the restructuring of the rest of the advances including the advances extended to the industrial units, outside CDR Mechanism.
-Further, the CDR Mechanism is available only to the borrowers engaged in industrial activities.
+In these four sets of guidelines on restructuring of advances, the differentiations were broadly made based on whether a borrower is engaged in an industrial activity or a non-industrial activity.
+In addition, an elaborate institutional mechanism was laid down for accounts restructured under CDR Mechanism.
+The major difference in the prudential regulations was in the stipulation that subject to certain conditions, the accounts of borrowers engaged in industrial activities (under CDR Mechanism, SME Debt Restructuring Mechanism and outside these mechanisms) continued to be classified in the existing asset classification category upon restructuring.
+This benefit of retention of asset classification on restructuring was not made available to the accounts of borrowers engaged in non-industrial activities except to SME borrowers.
+Another difference was that the prudential regulations covering the CDR Mechanism and restructuring of advances extended to SMEs were more detailed and comprehensive than that covering the restructuring of the rest of the advances including the advances extended to the industrial units, outside CDR Mechanism.
+Further, the CDR Mechanism was made available only to the borrowers engaged in industrial activities.

-9.2 Since the principles underlying the restructuring of all advances were identical, the prudential regulations needed to be aligned in all cases.
-Accordingly, the prudential norms across all categories of debt restructuring mechanisms, other than those restructured on account of natural calamities which will continue to be covered by the extant guidelines issued by the RPCD were harmonised in August 2008.
-These prudential norms applicable to all restructurings including those under CDR Mechanism are laid down in para 11.
-The details of the institutional / organizational framework for CDR Mechanism and SME Debt Restructuring Mechanism are given in Annex-4.
+- Since the principles underlying the restructuring of all advances were identical, it was felt that the prudential regulations needed to be aligned in all cases.
+Accordingly, the prudential norms across all categories of debt restructuring mechanisms, other than those restructured on account of natural calamities which will continue to be covered by the extant guidelines issued by the RPCD, were harmonised in August 2008. - 10.3 In the backdrop of extraordinary rise in restructured standard advances, these prudential norms were further revised by taking into account the recommendations of the Working Group (Chairman: Shri B. Mahapatra) to review the existing prudential guidelines on restructuring of advances by banks/financial institutions.
+These prudential norms applicable to all restructurings including those under CDR Mechanism are included in this circular.
+The details of the institutional / organizational framework for CDR Mechanism and SME Debt Restructuring Mechanism are given in Annex - 4.